 In the case of unusual faults, or faults which are difficult to locate with the testing equipment that is available, or faults of a similar kind occurring very frequently on a particular section, the appropriate control station should inform its technical service without delay.
 This service, in cooperation with other technical services involved, will take the necessary action to locate such faults or, where appropriate, prevent such faults in the future by rearrangement of the circuit layout or equipment involved.
 The circuit control station should be kept informed of the progress of the action taken or proposed, the prospects of clearance and other pertinent details.

-Method proposed by ATT Co. for locating faults on circuits routed via a TASI system
+Outline procedure for locating faults on circuits routed via a circuit multiplication system